-Dr. Nikolce Gjorevski received an undergraduate degree in chemical engineering at Lafayette College, after which he obtained his PhD in chemical and biological engineering at Princeton University.
+Nikolce received an undergraduate degree in chemical engineering at Lafayette College, after which he obtained his PhD in chemical and biological engineering at Princeton University.
 He used novel tissue microfabrication approaches to quantitatively study mammary gland development and disease.
-Continuing his career Dr. Nikolce Gjorevski received an EMBO Long-Term Postdoctoral Fellowship to work in the group of Matthias Lutolf at EPFL, Lausanne.
-He began as a senior scientist in Roche, where he aims to establish advanced cellular models and microphysiological systems as platforms for drug discovery.
+Continuing his career Dr. Nikolce Gjorevski received an EMBO Long-Term Postdoctoral Fellowship to work in the group of Matthias Lutolf at EPFL, Laussanne.
+He began as a senior scientist at Roche, where he aims to establish advanced cellular models and microphysiological systems as platforms for drug discovery.

 - Gjorevski, N., Avignon, B., Gérard, R. et al. Lab on a Chip (2020) 20.18: 3365-3374. https://doi.org/10.1039/D0LC00417K

 - Beaurivage, C., Kanapeckaite, A., Loomans, C. et al. Scientific Reports (2020) 10.1: 21475. https://doi.org/10.1038/s41598-020-78359-2

 - Beaurivage, C., Naumovska, E., Chang, Y. X. et al. International journal of molecular sciences (2019) https://doi.org/10.3390/ijms20225661